storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## Status

-- Patches will NOT be accepted on this plugin version due to some possible licensing issues.
+- Patches will **not** be accepted on this plugin version due to some possible licensing issues.
 - This plugin is NOT supported by PhoneGap Developer App or PhoneGap Desktop App.
 - This plugin version uses a `before_plugin_install` hook to fetch and install `cordova-sqlite-evcore-free-dependencies` (with sqlite3 and Android-evcore-native-driver dependencies) from npm.
 - A recent version of the Cordova CLI (such as `6.5.0` / `7.1.0` / `8.0.0`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 In addition it may be needed to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).